epoberezkin/poberezkin.com/posts/2023-10-31-why-privacy-impossible-without-venture-funding.md

 The history of technology and of the Internet is largely written by commercial companies, with some rare exceptions, like Wikipedia.
 Many technology pieces were created in academia and by enthusiasts, but in most cases it is venture-funded companies that made them widely adopted.

-Even the open web would not exist if not for a venture-funded company Netscape [^netscape] - without it the Internet would be owned by a tech oligopoly 20 years earlier.
+Even the open web would not exist if not for a venture-funded company Netscape [^netscape] – without it the Internet would be owned by a tech oligopoly 20 years earlier.

-All other hugely successful Internet products were also created by commercial companies, and not by non-profits - Instagram, WhatsApp, Facebook, Google, Amazon, Twitter, etc. While they made users' privacy a collateral damage of their success, and became synonymous with mass-surveillance, they have shown what product experience people want, and enabled us replicating this user experience in decentralized technologies, like Mastodon, Nostr or SimpleX.
+All other hugely successful Internet products were also created by commercial companies, and not by non-profits – Google, Facebook, Amazon, Twitter, Instagram, WhatsApp, etc. While they made users' privacy a collateral damage of their success, and became synonymous with mass-surveillance for many people, they have shown what product experience people want, and enabled us replicating this user experience in decentralized technologies, like Mastodon, Nostr or SimpleX.

 We now want to build the network that will be as useful and as widely adopted as the products of these companies, but open and decentralized, evolving the open web standards.
 We believe that it can only be done by a commercial company, as it allows both to raise sufficient investment and to hire a highly motivated and talented team, that would be able to prioritize creating value for the customers.